ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-an-about-section-for-a-resident.md

 ---
-question: ' How do I add an "about" section for a resident? '
+question: ' How do I add an "about" section for a Resident? '
-answer: "Click on the 'Residents' button.
+answer: "Click on the \"Residents\" button.
 Locate the resident that you wish to add information to and select the 'edit' quick action icon.
 This will take you to their profile, select 'about' on the left below profile and add an anniversary, their likes and dislikes (which are searchable in the resident